Theory Uncertainties in the Extraction of $\alpha_s$ from Drell-Yan at Small Transverse Momentum

 Throughout this section, we use the central N$^4$LL prediction at $\as(m_Z) = 0.118$ as pseudodata, while the theory model is given by the N$^{3+1}$LL prediction.
 We adopt the nonperturbative models for the CS kernel and TMD PDF discussed in \sec{nonpert_model}.
 Their parameters $\lambda_{2,4}$ and $\Lambda_{2,4}$ directly correspond to the leading quadratic and quartic OPE coefficients, which are expected to be the dominant effects.
 In the pseudodata, they are fixed to their central values, while in the theory model they are now treated as additional fit parameters.
 The parameters $\Lambda_\infty$ and $\lambda_\infty$, which control the large $b_T$ behaviour, are always kept fixed as the fit has practically no sensitivity to them.
 This confirms the expectation that the dominant nonperturbative sensitivity indeed comes from the small-$b_T$ behaviour, where the OPE applies and determines the $b_T$ dependence of nonperturbative contributions.

 Our nominal result thus corresponds to profiling the TNPs at N$^{3+1}$LL along with $\lambda_{2,4}$ for the CS kernel and $\Lambda_{2,4}$ for the TMD PDFs.
-For $\lambda_{2,4}$ we impose the representative lattice results discussed in \sec{nonpert_model} as prior Gaussian constraints.
+For $\lambda_{2,4}$ we impose the representative lattice constraints in \Eqs{cs_constraint}{csmatrix} as prior Gaussian constraints.
 As we will see, including the lattice constraints for $\lambda_{2,4}$ helps guide the exploration of parameter space, allowing the data to determine the TMD parameters $\Lambda_{2,4}$, which contribute to the uncertainty but for which we otherwise lack constraints from first-principles calculations.